taylorhummon/smoothmath/docs/source/usage.rst

 >>> y_partial.at(Point(x=1, y=2))
 -3

-If we only need the differential at a single point, we can use a *located differential*.
+If we only need the differential at a single point, we can use a :class:`~smoothmath.LocatedDifferential`.

 >>> from smoothmath import Differential, Point
 >>> from smoothmath.expression import Variable